 The amaranth plant usually grows to around five or six feet and is maroon or crimson in color.
 The seeds of the plant number in the thousands and are tiny.
 Amaranth seeds are processed into popped, flaked, extruded and ground flour forms.
 They are used in snacks and cereals, and in combination with other grains and flours in baking.
 Amaranth can also be used for ornamental or limited forage purposes.
 In other countries, amaranth leaves are either boiled or eaten as greens.

 A good yield of amaranth is considered to be above 2200lbs/acre.
 Many test plots have repeatedly gotten around 6600lbs/acre of amaranth.
 Production cost for amaranth is estimated at $100 per acre with additional market and transportation cost anywhere from $20 to $200 dollars per acre depending on how far away a wholesaler is.
 Anywhere from $320-$650 in gross returns could be expected per acre of amaranth.
-It is not uncommon for this crop to be a complete failure due to near complete loss during harvest due to shattering and/or lodging.

 In the United States, amaranth is grown in the upper Midwest, the Great Plains, and particularly in western Nebraska.
 While the United States production of amaranth is mostly commercial; China uses amaranth in the form of forage for hogs rather than marketing for grain.